soft-lang/soft/README.md

 );
 ```

-Finally, if we are still parsing source code
+If we are still tokenizing remaining source code
 and no `Literal` or `LitteralPattern` matches
 then we have found an illegal character
 which in our language is an `ERROR`,
-but you can imagine some other language
+but in other languages illegal characters
-where illegal characters only leads to a `WARNING`.

-We're done defining NodeTypes for tokens,
-i.e. those that have `Literal` or `LiteralPattern`.
+might only cause a `WARNING` or some other severity.

 ## NodeTypes used by PARSE

-Next up is NodePatterns, that define what-is-what on
+NodePatterns define what-is-what on an abstract level,
-an abstract level.
+and might be self referring.
 These nodes don't have a literal
-presence in the source code, but only exist on an
+presence in the source code, and only exist on an
-abstract level in the Abstract Syntax Tree that
+abstract level in the Abstract Syntax Tree (AST).
-the parser will generate by creating new Nodes
-and inserting rows to Edges, based on the NodePatterns
-we define.
+The parser generates new `Nodes` and inserts `Edges`
+to the existing `Nodes` which matched the `NodePattern`
+defined for the language.

 The parser code is in `PARSE/ENTER_SOURCE_CODE.sql`